invae/oscp_field_manual/docs/geopolitical_concepts.md

 Unlikely to be within scope for either team.
 I am hesitant to outright suggest anything here.
 This section is left as an exercise to the reader.

 - please use your best judgement.
-- before implentation, please "sanity check" any ideas you may have against an secondary source
+- before implementation, please "sanity check" any ideas you may have against an secondary source

 #### Ego

 Operationalizing this concept is not straight forward.
-The concept itself is as follows: *someone whose ego is not satisfied by their work is vulnerable to commiting treason*.
+The concept itself is as follows: *someone whose ego is not satisfied by their work is vulnerable to committing treason*.

 Blue teams should care about this for the following reasons:

 - employee retention
-- securing employees enables a secure workpace
+- securing employees enables a secure workplace
 - insider threats are a rising trend; motives often cited are retaliation for workplace mistreatment

 Red teams should consider the following: